dvtate/old-yoda/README.md

-# Yoda-Script / RPN Shell
+# YodaScript / RPN Shell
-A Yoda-Script (.ys) interpreter which is now turing complete!
+A YodaScript (.ys) interpreter which is now turing complete!
 The language is dynamically typed, and although it has a rather unique syntax, those familiar to RPN may prefer it to other languages.
 This is just a side project of mine suggestions and help are welcome.
 Using the shell, it can be used as a calculator by those familiar with RPN.

 # Build and Run [![Build Status](https://travis-ci.org/dvtate/yoda.svg?branch=master)](https://travis-ci.org/dvtate/yoda/)
 If you are a Windows user and don't know anything about C++ compilers, you can download this outdated executable